jbhender/CSCAR_Workshops/rsc/exercises/part1/README.md

 wins after entering anything at all.

 4. Write an R script that does the following:
-  + creates a list "messages" with elements
+  + creates a list "messages" with elements:
-    - 'welcome' - a message welcoming a player to the 'Matermind Game'
+    - 'welcome' - a message welcoming a player to the game,
     - 'instructions' - A question along the lines of "What am I thinking?
 Enter your response below."
     - 'win' - A message to be printed when the player "wins" by entering anyting at all.
   + saves that list as `game_messages.RData` in a folder dedicated to this workshop.